enricogoerlitz/Data-Analysis/02_Google_Playstore_Data/README.md

 -   Are higher rated apps more downloaded?

--   How is the rating distribution of the different content ratings?
+-   How is the rating distribution of the different content groups?

 -   How is the total rating distribution over all apps (0.5 - 5 categories)?